 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

-PowerPAD is a trademark of Texas Instruments.
+PowerPAD is a trademark of Texas Instruments, Incorporated.
+All other trademarks are the property of their respective owners.